hotrockkiddo/hotrockkiddo.github.io/research.md

-Moreover, I am also pursuing to develip a small-scale, leightweight TL instrument that would provide in-situ TL measurements on the Moon.
+Moreover, I am also pursuing the development of a small-scale, leightweight TL instrument that would provide in-situ TL measurements on the Moon.
 The instrument prototype is named THEIA, which stands for Thermal History Exploration Instrument for Artemis.
-It is nam,ed after the greek deity Theia who gives glimmer and shining to materials.
+It is named after the greek deity Theia, who gives glimmer and shining to materials.

 ____